zedparsa/Flowsense-ids/README.md

         print(f"Error: '{MAPPING_FILE}' is not valid JSON: {e}") raise
 ```
+Conceptually, this separates “format compatibility” from “signal logic.”
+If the CSV headers change later, you update only `columns.json`, not the feature-engineering code.
+The explicit error handling is a correctness guarantee: if the mapping file is missing or invalid, the pipeline stops early rather than producing a clean-looking but wrong dataset.

 Key implementation notes:
 > - The `try/except` ensures “fail fast”: if the mapping file is missing or malformed, the pipeline stops early instead of producing a wrong dataset silently.